-Crowdcrafting is Scifabric’s user-friendly open-source platform that allows users to create projects where volunteers help to analyze research data.
-Anyone from universities, research facilities, professionals, to community members are able to create and/or participate in projects hosted on Crowdcrafting.
-The platform hosts more than 350 citizen science projects!
+Crowdcrafting was Scifabric’s user-friendly open-source platform that allowed users to create projects where volunteers helped to analyze research data.
+Anyone from universities, research facilities, professionals, to community members were able to create and/or participate in projects hosted on Crowdcrafting.
+The platform hosted more than 1.5 million tasks!

 The British Museum and University College London have built a PYBOSSA-powered platform that invites members of the public to become citizen archeologists.
 The Micropasts project aims to create the world’s leading prehistoric metal database and change the way we research our collective past.
 It seeks contributions to help create 3D models of some of the British Museum's vast collection of Bronze Age artefacts using a process known as photomasking, and to transcribe their associated paper records and identify their sites of discovery.